-A native of the Mohawk Valley, I lived in Herkimer and Oneida counties and held short-term residences in both Houston and Yonkers.
-After 9/11, I left the city and moved back to Central New York, where I obtained an SU Bachelors degree in history and then a Masters degree from UC in Adolescent Education.
+A native of the Mohawk Valley, I lived in both Herkimer and Oneida counties and held short-term residences in both Houston and Yonkers, as well.
+Before becoming a teacher, I had enlisted in the military and pursued a path leading to law enforcement, however after 9/11, I left the city and moved back to Central New York, where I changed direction and obtained an SU Bachelors degree in history and then a Masters degree from UC in Adolescent Education.
 A former public school teacher for eight years, I relocated to Onondaga County and became a stay-at-home mom, chaplain, and novice photographer.
 Having previously taught world religions, I became familiar with others' customs, rituals, and cultures that has provided me with helpful insight that ties into my role as a humanist chaplain.
 Always a supporter and ally of the LGBT community and one who serves both religious and non-religious communities with their secular or unique ceremony needs.

 Looking for a community to grow with and be part of, I discovered the Unitarian Universalist Association.
 I related to their seven principles and luckily found a lovely church in Barneveld, New York where I began attending regularly.
 I signed their book after a year and officially became a member of the church.
 I loved attending this church---the congregation was welcoming and very diverse; sermons were educational and speakers were talented.
 I regard the time that I spent there as very special.
 Due to certain demands for time that came into play, my time there ended and I then occasionally attended other UU churches in the Central New York area.